phamcongthuy/challenge/about.markdown

 We want to work together!
 To partner, we plan to:

 * Leverage the LA2050 community to support and participate in the project.
-* Offer communications assistance to build awareness and thought-leadership, including authoring articles, op-eds, and blog posts.
+* Offer communications assistance to build awareness and thought leadership, including authoring articles, op-eds, and blog posts.
-* Amplify messaging on social media and via the LA2050 newsletter to support the projects.
+* Amplify messaging on social media and via the LA2050 newsletter to support projects.
-* Design assets for materials.
+* Create design assets as needed.
 * Provide technical assistance, strategic input and guidance, and access to experts to incorporate insights on the project.

 <hr id="goals" />